puntWork/node/README.md

 ### CLI options

 - `-t, --ts`: Typescript mode.
-This option enables the Typescript loader, allowing you to run workers without a transpilation step.
-This is quite useful in development mode.
+This option enables the Typescript loader, allowing you to run workers without a transpilation step (useful in development mode).
 This option will be automatically applied if your entrypoint is a `.ts` file.

 > 💡 **Important note**
 >